iag-geo/spark_testing/README.md

 # Apache Spark Testing
-Scripts for setting up Apache Spark and running geospatial analysis on it using Apachev Sedona (formerly Geospark)
+Scripts for setting up Apache Spark and running geospatial analysis on it using Apache Sedona (formerly Geospark)